 Since 2015, Devika has been a member of the Steering Committee of Trauma Informed LA (TILA), serving as Co-Chair from 2016 to 2017 and as Communications Coordinator since 2018.
 Devika is also a core member of the Los Angeles chapter of AF3IRM, a transnational feminist, anti-imperialist, activist organization that mobilizes around im/migration issues, anti-trafficking/sexual exploitation, and anti-militarism and state violence.
-Devika serves on the Youth and Social Media Committees at AF3IRM.
+As of October 2019, Devika now serves as one of the 3 Chapter Co-Coordinators for AF3IRM Los Angeles.